wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-first-workflow/includes/3-create-workflow.md

 1. Open Power Automate for Teams.

-1. From the **Home** tab, select the team that has the flow that you just created, listed under **Flow name**.
+1. From the **Home** tab, select the team that has the flow that you created, listed under **Flow name**.
 The details screen view shows you more information on your flow and the run history. **See all**.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Create Planner Task from Teams with the 28-day run history highlighted.](../media/power-automate-history.png)](../media/power-automate-history.png#lightbox)